Master of Public Policy

 What are my transportation options?

-Most students at UConn’s Hartford campus travel by car or public bus transportation.
+Most students at UConn’s Hartford campus travel by car or public transportation.
 The student parking lot is located in the Connecticut Convention Center Parking Garage.
 Please visit the Hartford Campus’ Parking Services site for more information.
 The Connecticut Department of Transportation also offers bus service in and around the Hartford area.
 In-person students have the opportunity to obtain a U-Pass which allows students to ride buses and trains in Connecticut for free.

 Will I have the opportunity to meet alumni?